 A rug in a dining room should be large enough to fit the table and chairs when all of your guests are seated and the chairs are pulled out.
 This will give the room a balanced feeling as well as prevent your floor from getting scratches.

-All other dining room furniture, such as side cabinets, should rest on the floor, not on the rug.
+All other dining room furniture, such as side cabinets, should rest on the floor and not on the rug.

-Some people don’t want to use a large rug under the bed, but still want a soft place to land when getting out of bed.
+Some people don’t want to use a large rug under the bed, on the other hand, but still want a soft place to land when getting out of bed.
 The best option in this case is to get a pair of runners on either side of the bed if you do not want the bed to sit atop the rug.

-For a child's rug, user smaller rugs in whimsical shapes and patterns to mirror a child's imagination.
-Oval or round braided rugs in pastel or bright colours make great children's rugs.
+Meanwhile, for a child’s rug, you can use smaller rugs in whimsical shapes and patterns to mirror a child’s imagination.
+Oval or round braided rugs in pastel or bright colours make great children’s rugs.

 Halls typically range in size from three feet wide to six feet wide.
 Most runners are two and a half to three feet wide.
 Expose up to six inches on either side of your runner.
 If you prefer not to vacuum the edges of the exposed floor, purchase a rug as wide as the hallway.